 In the quietly tender final scene, Montgomery, who had been part of Dark’s fantasy in the opening scene, comes to Dark’s window, naked; a suction cup hanging from his head.
 He lays down with Dark in bed and explains that he was abducted by aliens and experimented on.
 He escaped, and now just wants to be with Dark.
 Dark tells Montgomery to promise to “never leave me.”
 It’s a nice moment that’s shattered when Montgomery begins to cough, leading to a seizure before his body explodes, revealing a gigantic alien insect.
 With a “so over it” attitude, the bug tells Dark, “I’m outta here.”
 He disappears, leaving Dark bloody and staring, wide-eyed, at the audience.

-Thanks to the outstanding but very expensive soundtrack, Nowhere has never been released as a Region 1 DVD, although it was released in the US on VHS and later in other parts of the world in various region DVDs.
+Thanks to the outstanding but very expensive soundtrack, Nowhere has never been released as a Region 1 DVD, although it was released in the US on VHS and later in other parts of the world on various region DVDs.
 As far as ambition goes, Araki’s vision for a grand finale to his trilogy is well-earned and executed.
 He peppers the film with a dozen or more cameos from stars young and old, including Denise Richards, Lauren Tewes, and David Leisure.
-The kinetic editing, by Araki himself, meshes well with Arturo Smith’s colorful cinematography, which he's employ later on as the DP for the spoof Psycho Beach Party (2000).
+The kinetic editing, by Araki himself, meshes well with Arturo Smith’s colorful cinematography, which he'd employ later on the spoof Psycho Beach Party (2000).

 A cinematic satire is a deadly dance of death that can spell disaster if not done with absolute precision.
 I can’t say Nowhere is perfection in terms of who and what it’s skewering, but it’s head and tails above the outrageously phony depictions of wild teens in the reactive mainstream media.